Mortgage Pay-by-Phone Fee Lawsuits

 - What’s Going On?

-- Attorneys working with ClassAction.org are investigating whether these fees are illegal in certain states.
-If so, they may be able to file class action lawsuits to help property owners get their money back and to put an end to any illegal practices.
+- Attorneys working with ClassAction.org are investigating whether certain creditors are charging borrowers convenience fees – such as pay-by-phone fees and online service charges – to make payments on their debts.
+These fees may be illegal in some states, and it’s possible that class action lawsuits could be filed to help consumers get their money back and put an end to any illegal practices.

 - What States Are Being Looked Into?

-- Attorneys are particularly interested in speaking to people who paid the fees in North Carolina, Texas, Washington, Florida, Michigan, West Virginia, Massachusetts and California.
+- Attorneys are particularly interested in speaking to people who paid the fees in North Carolina, Maryland, Michigan, Florida, California and South Carolina.

 - What You Can Do

-- If you were charged a pay-by-phone fee for your mortgage payment, fill out the form on this page.
+- If you were charged a convenience fee by one of the above creditors for a transaction involving a loan, debt, mortgage or credit card, fill out the form on this page.
 One of the attorneys handling this investigation may then reach out to you directly.

-If you were charged a pay-by-phone fee by your mortgage servicer in one of these states, you may be able to get your money back.
+If you live in one of those states and were charged a convenience fee – such as a pay-by-phone fee or online service charge – by one of the creditors mentioned above, you may be able to get your money back.
 Fill out the form on this page to learn more.

 How Could a Class Action Lawsuit Help?

-A class action lawsuit could help property owners get back the money they paid in pay-by-phone surcharges.
+A class action lawsuit could help consumers get back the money they paid in improper fees to their bank or creditor.
 A successful case could also put an end to any illegal practices.

-Further, some states may allow for the collection of statutory damages – which means that, in a successful case, the property owner may be entitled to an additional award under the law.
+Further, some states may allow for the collection of statutory damages – which means that, in a successful case, the consumer may be entitled to an additional award under the law.

-A few lawsuits have already been filed against mortgage servicers alleging that the companies levied exorbitant surcharges on customers who paid their mortgages over the phone.
-The suits also allege that the mortgage servicers:
+A few lawsuits have already been filed against mortgage servicers alleging that the companies levied exorbitant surcharges on customers who paid their mortgages over the phone or online.
+The suits also allege that the companies

-- Should be compensated from interest on the mortgage loans – and not from “convenience” pay-by-phone fees
+- Should be compensated from interest on the loans – and not from what are sometimes called “pay-to-pay” fees

 - Charge fees not expressly provided for in their contracts with borrowers

-- Violate state law by marking up what it actually takes to process the mortgage payments and pocketing the difference
+- Violate state law by marking up the actual cost to process the mortgage payments and pocketing the difference

-The lawsuits claim that it costs around $.50 to process a mortgage payment; however, at least one company is alleged to have charged up to $12 as a pay-by-phone fee.
+The lawsuits claim that it costs around $0.50 to process a mortgage payment; however, some of these companies are alleged to have charged between $10 and $19 for these convenience fees.

 What You Can Do